viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 ```

 ### Realign Indels
-Not you should use GATK to realign the tumor and normal .bam files simultaneously around potential insertions and deletions in the genome (indels).
+Now you should use GATK to realign the tumor and normal .bam files simultaneously around potential insertions and deletions in the genome (indels).
 Firstly, you should identify suspicious intervals that are likely in need of realignment using the method "RealignerTargetCreator".
 Secondly, you should perform local realignment over those intervals using the method "IndelRealigner".
 To get instructions on how to use RealignerTargetCreator, please type:
 ```
 java -jar $GATK_HOME/GenomeAnalysisTK.jar -T RealignerTargetCreator --help